SpencerElggren/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach changes the original array, whereas .map returns a whole new array.

 2. What is the difference between a function and a method?

+A method is just a function that is within an object.

 3. What is closure?

+A closure is created within functions.
+It is a group of variables that can only be used within that function.

 4. Describe the four rules of the 'this' keyword.

+    1)Within the global scope, this refers to the console or window.
+    2)This refers to the object before the dot.
+    3)Within a constructor, this is a new binding of a property 4)This is explicitly defined in the call or apply methods.

 5. Why do we need super() in an extended class?
+    Super() is what pulls the attributes of the parent class to apply to the new subclass.

 ## Project Set up